janhq/cortex.cpp/cortex-cpp/README.md

 |`grammar_file`| String |You can constrain the sampling using GBNF grammars by providing path to a grammar file|
 |`model_type` | String | Model type we want to use: llm or embedding, default value is llm|

-***OPTIONAL***: You can run Nitro on a different port like 5000 instead of 3928 by running it manually in terminal
+***OPTIONAL***: You can run Cortex-cpp on a different port like 5000 instead of 3928 by running it manually in terminal
 ```zsh
 ./cortex-cpp 1 127.0.0.1 5000 ([thread_num] [host] [port] [uploads_folder_path])
 ```